 late 15c., "reciprocally given and received," originally of feelings, from Old French mutuel (14c.), from Latin mutuus "reciprocal, done in exchange," from PIE root *mei- (1) "to change, go, move," "with derivatives referring to the exchange of goods and services within a society as regulated by custom or law" [Watkins].

 The meaning "common" is from 1630s.
 "Used in this sense loosely and improperly (but not infrequently, and by many writers of high rank), especially in the phrase a mutual friend" [Century Dictionary].

 That is common which pertains equally to two or more persons or things.
 That is mutual which is freely interchanged: mutual love, affection, hatred.
 The word is sometimes incorrectly used for common: our mutual friend, a phrase of very frequent occurrence, no doubt owing to the perfectly correct 'mutual friendship.'
 [J.H.A.
 Günther, "English Synonyms Explained & Illustrated," Groningen, 1904]

 Mutual Admiration Society (1851) seems to have been coined by Thoreau.
 Mutual fund is recorded from 1950.
-The Cold War's mutual assured destruction attested from 1966.
+The Cold War's mutual assured destruction is attested from 1966.
 (Assured destruction was an early 1960s term in U.S. military policy circles in reference to nuclear weapons as a deterrent, popularized c.
 1964 by Robert McNamara, U.S. Secretary of Defense under Lyndon Johnson, e.g. statement before House Armed Services Committee, Feb.
-18, 1965; the mutual perhaps first added by Donald Brennan, conservative defense analyst and a public critic of the policy, who also noted the acronym MAD.)
+18, 1965; the mutual perhaps was first added by Donald Brennan, conservative defense analyst and a public critic of the policy, who also noted the acronym MAD.)